Children and youth

 Child protection

-Reykjavik Child Protective Services (CPS) assists children and parents with serious problems ensure the future well-being and safety of children through a wide range of counseling, support and professional solutions.
+Reykjavík Child Protection Services (CPS) assists children and parents with serious problems ensure the future well-being and safety of children through a wide range of counseling, support and professional solutions.

 Music education

-Music education is available for children and youth in all city districts, both in school orchestras and in music schools that have service contracts with Reykjavík City.
+Music education is available for children and youth in all city districts, both in school bands and in music schools that have service contracts with Reykjavík City.

 Recreation